axelarnetwork/axelar-core/docs/proto/proto-docs.md

 <a name="axelar.nexus.v1beta1.CallContractsProposal"></a>

 ### CallContractsProposal
-CallContractsProposal is gov Content type for calling a contract on another chain
+CallContractsProposal is a gov Content type for calling contracts on other chains

 | Field | Type | Label | Description |